Paul Adderley – Managing Director

 email@example.com 07807 156 007

-As a Sustainability Advisor, I primarily identify opportunities for businesses to reduce their environmental impact and improve their profitability through resource efficiency.
+As a Sustainability Advisor, I primarily identify opportunities for businesses to reduce their environmental impact and improve their profitability through resource efficiency and on-site energy generation.
 My role involves investigating the current systems in place before calculating and reporting potential improvements.

 beyond the office: I am a big fan of sport, with football being a priority.
 Good food and travelling are also at the top of the list.